 Bloom: Late June

 Estate-grown grapes, hand harvested.
 Destemmed and sorted.
 Fermented on the native yeasts, full malolactic on the naturally occurring bacteria.
-88mg/L calcium carbonate to moderate unusually high natural acidity in eight of twenty-two separate fermentors; minimum effective sulfur (35 ppm at crush, 94 ppm during aging); a fining of seven fresh egg white per barrel to soften tough tannins.
+88mg/L calcium carbonate to moderate unusually high natural acidity in eight of twenty-two distinct parcels; minimum effective sulfur (35ppm at crush, 82ppm during aging); a fining of eight fresh, organic egg whites per barrel to soften the texture of the tough tannins.
 Pad filtered at bottling.
 In keeping with our philosophy of minimal intervention, this is the sum of our actions.

 View this wine on CellarTracker

 See all food pairing recipes we have created specifically for this wine.See pairings